-Athletes who retire will be immediately removed from the USADA Registered Testing Pool (RTP) and will no longer have to comply with certain athlete requirements such as providing whereabouts information.
+Athletes who retire will be immediately removed from the USADA testing pool and will no longer have to comply with certain athlete requirements, such as providing Whereabouts information.
 To confirm retirement, an athlete will receive a retirement letter from USADA stating the date of retirement, withdrawal from retirement information, and return from retirement options, should an athlete wish to return to competition at a later date.

 Read the “Retirement Responsibilities” in Annex F of the U.S. Anti-Doping Agency Protocol for Olympic and Paralympic Movement Testing.